-Developments in dating and analytical methods have led to important advances in the application of tephrochronology in recent times.
-In particular, the ITPFT (glass fission-track) method has enabled landscapes and sequences to be dated where previously no dates were obtainable or where dating was problematic; the LA-ICPMS method for trace element analysis of individual shards ~10 $\mu$ m in diameter or smaller is generating more detailed and more robust 'fingerprints' for enhancing tephra-correlation efficacy (Pearce et al., 2011); and the revolutionary rise of Bayesian probability age modelling has helped to improve age frameworks for tephras of the late-glacial to Holocene period especially.
+- (iii) U-Th-disequilibrium/U-Pb and (U-Th)/He zircon dating permits dating of tephras as young as 2.5 ka and in the range beyond that for routine C dating and below the range for routine Ar/Ar dating (Danisik et al., in press); - (iv) LA-ICPMS method for trace element analysis of individual shards < $^{\sim}10~\mu m$ in diameter is generating more detailed 'fingerprints' for enhancing tephra-correlation efficacy (Pearce et al., 2011, 2014; Pearce, 2014; Tomlinson et al., 2015); and - (v) the revolutionary rise of Bayesian probability age modelling has helped to improve age frameworks for tephras of the late-glacial to Holocene period especially.

-Developments in the understanding of magmatic heterogeneity at some volcanoes have shown that multiple fingerprints may arise according to tephra-dispersal direction during a 'single' eruption episode, adding complexity and the need for a careful approach in making longrange correlations.
+Developments in the understanding of magmatic heterogeneity at some volcanoes have shown that multiple fingerprints may arise according to tephra-dispersal direction during a 'single' eruption episode, adding complexity and the need for a careful approach in making long-range correlations.
 New debates on how various statistical methods should be used to aid correlation have emerged recently.
-The applications of tephrochronology and cryptotephrochronology are now seen as key correlation or 'synchronization' tools in highresolution palaeoclimatic projects such as INTIMATE (Integration of ice-core, marine and terrestrial records since 30,000 years ago) and in dating, integrating and interpreting humanenvironmental interactions in antiquity.
+The applications of tephrochronology and cryptotephrochronology are now seen as key correlation or 'synchronization' tools in high-resolution palaeoclimatic projects such as INTIMATE (Integration of icecore, marine and terrestrial records since 30,000 years ago) and in dating, integrating and interpreting human-environmental interactions in antiquity.
 New INQUA-based projects SHAPE (Southern Hemisphere assessment of palaeoenvironments) and CELL50K (Calibrating environmental leads and lags over the last 50 ka) will utilise tephrochronology and cryptotephrochronology as well as other dating methods to meet their objectives.

-INTAV, the leading INQUA-based global group of >100 tephrochronologists (Table 6), remarkably, now contains many geoscientists working in non-volcanic countries.
-These 'neo-tephrochronologists' have added new enthusiasm and skills to those of the geoscientists working on the typically thick, complex, multi-sourced tephrostratigraphic sequences in 'traditional' volcanic regions - Japan, New Zealand and western USA, for example - in an excellent example of intra-disciplinary mutualism (Froese et al., 2008; Lowe, 2008a).
+INTAV, the leading INQUA-based global group of >120 tephrochronologists (Table 6), remarkably, now contains many geoscientists working in non-volcanic countries.
+These 'neo-tephrochronologists' have added new enthusiasm and skills to those of the geoscientists working on the typically thick, complex, multi-sourced tephrostratigraphic sequences in 'traditional' volcanic regions - Japan, New Zealand and western USA, for example - in an excellent example of intra-disciplinary mutualism (Froese et al., 2008; Lowe, 2008a; Lowe et al., 2015a).

-An INTAV-led project INTREPID (Enhancing tephrochronology as a global research tool through improved fingerprinting and correlation techniques and uncertainty modelling) was initiated in 2009 and will continue to 2015.
-Some results were presented at the Inter-INQUA INTAV conference "Active Tephra" held in Kirishima, Kyushu Island, southern Japan, in May 2010.
-Papers from that meeting were published by Quaternary International (Lowe et al., 2011a).
+An INTAV-led project INTREPID (Enhancing tephrochronology as a global research tool through improved fingerprinting and correlation techniques and uncertainty modelling) was initiated in 2009 and will continue from 2013 to 2015 as INTREPID-II.
+Papers from the INTAV conference "Active Tephra" held in Kirishima, southern Japan, in 2010 were published by Quaternary International (Lowe et al., 2011a).
 An INTREPID-led Bayesian age-modelling course was held in San Miguel de Allende, Mexico, in August 2010.
 In May, 2011, a workshop on the Eyjafjallajökull eruptions of 2010, and their implications for tephrochronology, volcanology, and Quaternary studies, was held in Edinburgh, U.K., by the 'Tephra in Quaternary Science' (TIQS) group (e.g., see Stevenson et al., 2012).
 This meeting was also sponsored in part by the INTREPID project.
+A one-day tephra meeting on marine tephrochronology, held in October, 2011, London, has led to the publication of a volume entitled "Marine tephrochronology" (Austin et al., 2014).
+In August 2014, a meeting, "Tephra 2014: 'Maximizing the potential of tephra for multidisciplinary science', was held in Portland, Oregon, USA, under the INTAV banner.
+Two symposia comprising more than 50 papers on tephra/cryptotephra studies and tephrochronological applications in palaeoenvironmental reconstructions, and in archaeology and studies of natural hazards, were held at the full INQUA Congress being in Nagoya, Japan, in late July-early August 2015.
+A number of the papers are being written up for a special issue of Quaternary Geochronology "Advancing tephrochronology as a global dating tool: applications in volcanology, archaeology, palaeoclimate and geohazard research" due out later this year.